-During the Track Record Period, we declared and paid dividends of HK\$5.0 million, HK\$12.1 million, HK\$15.3 million and HK\$117.9 million for the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively.
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, we declared and paid dividends of HK\$5.0 million, HK\$12.1 million, HK\$15.3 million and HK\$117.9 million for the three years ended March 31, 2010, 2011 and 2012 and the three months ended June 30, 2012, respectively.
 We declared a one-off and non-recurring dividend to the existing Shareholders of approximately HK\$53.5 million in October 2012, all of which is expected to be paid by December 2012.
 Such dividend will be funded by using our internal resources.
-Investors in the Global Offering and persons becoming Shareholders after the Listing will not be entitled to such dividend.
-After completion of the Global Offering, our Shareholders will be entitled to receive dividends only when declared by our Board.
+After completion of the [•], our Shareholders will be entitled to receive dividends only when declared by our Board.
 The payment and the amount of any dividends will be at the discretion of our Directors and will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors which our Directors deem relevant.
-As regards our PRC-incorporated subsidiaries, the PRC laws require that dividends be paid only out of the net profit calculated according to the PRC accounting principles, which differ from generally accepted accounting principles in other jurisdictions, including HKFRS.
+As regards our PRCincorporated subsidiaries, the PRC laws require that dividends be paid only out of the net profit calculated according to the PRC accounting principles, which differ from generally accepted accounting principles in other jurisdictions, including HKFRS.
 The PRC laws also require foreign-invested enterprises, such as our subsidiaries in China, to set aside part of their net profit as statutory reserves.
 These statutory reserves are not available for distribution as cash dividends.

-Subject to the factors described above, we currently intend to recommend at the annual general meetings of our Company that dividends of not less than 30% of our net profit for each year after the Listing (that is, for the avoidance of doubt, commencing from the year ending March 31, 2013) would be available for distribution to shareholders after the Global Offering.
+Subject to the factors described above, we currently intend to recommend at the annual general meetings of our Company that dividends of not less than 30% of our net profit for each year after the $[\bullet]$ (that is, for the avoidance of doubt, commencing from the year ending March 31, 2013) would be available for distribution to shareholders after the $[\bullet]$ .

 Cash dividends on our shares, if any, will be paid in Hong Kong dollars.
 Other distributions, if any, will be paid to our shareholders by any means which our Directors deem legal, fair and practicable.
-Investors should note that historical dividend distributions are not indicative of our future dividend distribution policy.
+Historical dividend distributions are not indicative of our future dividend distribution policy.